erew123/alltalk_tts/README.md

 #### &nbsp;&nbsp;&nbsp;&nbsp;🔄 **Minor updates/bug fixes list** can be found [here](https://github.com/erew123/alltalk_tts/issues/25)

-The latest build (13 Dec 2023) has had the entire text filtering engine and narration engine rebuilt from scratch.
-It's highly complicated how its actually working, but the end result it a much clearer TTS output and much better control over the narrator option and how to handle text that isnt within quotes or asterisks.
-It does however mean you need to ensure your character card is set up correctly if using the narrator function.
-Details are below in the installation notes.

-DeepSpeed **v11.2** can be installed within the **default text-generation-webui Python 3.11 environment**.
-Installs in custom Python environments are possible, but can be more complicated.
-Instructions [here](https://github.com/erew123/alltalk_tts##deepspeed-installation-options) (or scroll down).

 ## 🟩 Installation on Text generation web UI
 This has been tested on the current Dec 2023 release of Text generation webUI.
 If you have not updated it for a while, you may wish to update Text generation webUI, [instructions here](https://github.com/oobabooga/text-generation-webui?tab=readme-ov-file#how-to-install)